The 9/11 Cancer Latency Periods

 • Childhood cancers (excluding lymphoproliferative and hematopoietic cancers) – one year

 At Weisfuse & Weisfuse, LLP, our attorneys take prompt action to help our clients seek justice.
 Compensation can address years of costs related to cancer.
-If you believe that your cancer is a result of injuries or exposure from 9/11, call us at 212-983-3000 or email us to schedule a free consultation.
+If you believe that your cancer is a result of injuries or exposure from 9/11, call us at 212-983-3000 or contact us to schedule a free consultation.

 Go to Top